 Occupational wellbeing can be cultivated, just as one develops and strengthens their physical, mental, or financial health.

-Eighty-percent of your career fit must be defined and driven by you.
+Eighty percent of your career fit is defined and driven by you.

 It should be based on your values, needs, current situation, and where you hope to be in the future.
 And as with any muscle or habit, it is best strengthened through consistent, focused attention.